frohlich-lab/frohlichlab.github.io/README.md

 ## Clone the repository

-If you're a member of the [Drummond Lab team](https://github.com/orgs/drummondlab/teams/drummond-lab-team), you have access to the website repository.
+If you're a member of the [Frohlich Lab organization](https://github.com/frohlich-lab), you have access to the website repository.

 To clone the repository, making a local copy on your machine:

-	git clone git@github.com:drummondlab/drummondlab.github.io
+	git clone git@github.com:frohlich-lab/frohlichlab.github.io

 Enter your local repository and check out the `staging` branch, where you'll make changes before promoting them to the `master` branch and publishing them:

-	cd drummondlab.github.io
+	cd frohlichlab.github.io
 	git checkout staging

 ## Overview of the structure